 2.2.
-The League shall comprise a maximum of 24 Clubs, split into a League (North) division and a League (South) division, each comprising a maximum of 12 Clubs for each season, the precise geographical split being decided by the League Management Committee.
-Participation in the League is mandatory for all Cymru Premier League (‘CPL’) member clubs.
-If any additional vacancies become available, participation will be decided by the League Management Committee and priority shall be given as follows:-
+The League shall be split into a League (North) division and a League (South) division, the precise numerical and geographical split being decided by the Board.
+Participation in the League is mandatory for all Clubs which are FAW Licensed Academies.
+No other Club may participate in the League.

 2.3.
-The Club with the highest number of points at the end of the season in League (South) will be the League (South) Champions.
-The Club with the highest number of points at the end of the season in League (North) will be the League (North) Champions.
+The Club with the highest number of points at the end of the playing season in League (South) will be the League (South) Champions.
+The Club with the highest number of points at the end of the playing season in League (North) will be the League (North) Champions.
 In the event of two or more Clubs in the same division having the same number of points, the League (South) or League (North) Champions (as applicable) will be decided by which Club has the highest difference between goals scored and goals against.
 In the event of more than one Club in the same division having the same goal difference, the Club that has scored the highest number of goals will be the Champions.

-The League Funds shall be banked in the name of The Football Association of Wales.
+The League funds shall be banked in the name of The Football Association of Wales.

-5.1.
-A player must be male and must not have attained the age of 19 years before 1st September in the relevant year in order to play in the League for that season, unless he is a designated 'over age' player.
+Subject to Rule 6 below, a player must be male and must not have attained the age of 19 years before 1st September in the relevant year in order to play in the League for that playing season.
+FAW Rule 85A applies to players aged under 16.